 While I couldn’t hit my self-imposed targets completely, the new job will bring some significant improvements and benefits to my career and to my private life.
-I will be in charge of a new hotel opening as a General Manager, with the expectation to grow into an Area General Manager role in charge of a few more hotels within the contract duration of 2 years.
-By 2021, and if everything goes well, I might very well be in charge of up to 5 hotels across Thailand and by 2023 there might be even a few more doors opening.
+I will be in charge of a new hotel opening as a General Manager, with the expectation to grow into an Area General Manager role and in charge of a few more hotels within the contract duration of 2 years.
+By 2021, and if everything goes well, I might very well be in charge of up to 5 hotels across Thailand, and by 2023 there might be even a few more doors opening.

 At the same time, I have also reached out to some of my colleagues from The Motley Fool in Singapore and Hong Kong.
 While I sure am getting busier, following up on my work with The Motley Fool Germany to analyze markets and stocks from the German, Swiss and Austrian area, I might soon start to also write about the stock market in Thailand.
 Yes, I am a workaholic.